 The GDPR is expected to become law in 2018 and whilst the UK may have voted to leave the EU, the regulation will affect all UK businesses due to the expanded territorial reach provided for in the Regulation.
 The GDPR applies to data controllers and processors outside the EU whose processing activities relate to the offering of goods or services to, or the monitoring the behaviour (within the EU) of, EU data subjects.

 We hope you enjoyed Part 1 of our plain-English guide to starting a food or beverage product.
 Parts 2 and 3 will go into detail about producing and running your business so do have a look at them too.
-Of course none of this information is a complete substitute for professional legal advice so if you’re confused about any of the above or would simply like the reassurance of a solicitor, LawBite offers a free 15-minute consultation, which you can access by submitting an enquiry here.
+Of course none of this information is a complete substitute for professional legal advice so if you’re confused about any of the above or would simply like the reassurance of a solicitor, LawBite offers a free 15-minute consultation.
 Good luck!

 Jeremy Barnett, Regulatory and Food Safety Barrister